afghanistanyn/pysed/README.rst

 	THIS IS MY GOAT,
 	 WHOSE NAME IS ADAM.

-convert text to lowercase:
+Convert text to lowercase:

 .. code-block:: bash

 	$ pysed -s --print l/'T' ',' text.txt

 	this is my cat,
-	 whose name is betty.
+	 whose name is Betty.
 	this is my dog,
-	 whose name is frank.
+	 whose name is Frank.
 	this is my fish,
-	whose name is george.
+	whose name is George.
 	this is my goat,
-	 whose name is adam.
+	 whose name is Adam.

 	$ pysed -s --print l/'' '*' text.txt